Vipin-Sharma/Vipin-Sharma.github.io/_posts/2021-01-28-jdk-debugger-jdb.md

 ### jdb Utility

+Professional java developers use some IDE for debugging applications.
+Intellij Idea, eclipse and NetBeans are some popular IDEs.
+Do you know JDK also provides command line debugger `jdb`?

-The jdb command is included in the JDK as command-line debugger.
+If you don't have access to any professional IDE, and you have access to JDK, you can use jdb.
+The jdb command line utility is included in the JDK.
 We can connect local or remote JVM using this for inspection or debugging.

 jdb is available in jdk/bin directory.
 It uses the Java Debug Interface (JDI) to launch or connect to the target JVM.
 The Java Debug Interface (JDI) provides a Java programming language interface for debugging Java programming language applications.
 JDI is a part of the [Java Platform Debugger Architecture](https://docs.oracle.com/en/java/javase/15/docs/specs/jpda/architecture.html).